-Saunas - or bathhouses, as they’re generally referred to in the US – aren’t a new thing.
-The Ancient Greeks were obviously a big fan, but there’s quite detailed records of bathhouses throughout history.
+We tend to get detailed historical records of bathhouses when something has gone wrong or there’s been some trouble or drama.
 Places such as Florence in 1492, when there was a crackdown on sodomy that was targeted at bathhouses.
-Also, Paris in 1876, when there was a police raid on a bathhouse and six men (aged 14–22) were charged with offences against public decency.
-Then in New York in 1903, police raided a bathhouse and arrested 26 men – charging a number with the offence of sodomy.
+Also, Paris in 1876, when there was a police raid on a bathhouse and six men – aged 14–22 – were charged with offences against public decency.
+In New York in 1903, police raided a bathhouse and arrested 26 men – charging a number with the offence of sodomy.

 While the devastation caused by HIV to the gay community around the world also impacted saunas and bathhouses, sex-on-premises venues continue to play an important part in the lives of many gay men.
 Even the emergence of location-based hook-up apps hasn’t made saunas redundant - they’re often a preferred meeting point once you’ve connected with someone online.

 It depends a bit on the facilities offered by the venue, but most places will give you a locker and a towel.
 You take all your clothes off and put everything in the locker, then wrap the towel around you.

 Some people seem to have a perception of saunas as representative of a time when being gay was something to be kept hidden, when encounters between guys were illicit and a little bit dangerous.
 Why do we need saunas now that we have marriage equality?
-Why do we need saunas now that gay men can create normal families like everyone else?
+Why do we need saunas now that gay men can create ‘normal’ families like everyone else?

 Having great sex is one of the huge advantages of being a gay man.
 Being able to meet up with other guys and have hassle-free sex is fantastic.
-Having no-strings sex doesn’t make you a bad person, it just simply helps satisfy the sexual need that all men have.
+Having no-strings sex doesn’t make you a bad person, it just simply helps satisfy the sexual needs that all men have.